ⒸAdobeStock_Sherrod Photography

 Program Outline:

-Hydropower potential in the EU without additional barriers
+Hydropower potential and opportunities in the EU without increasing river fragmentation

 Emanuele Quaranta, European Commission Joint Research Centre